elmiko/elmiko.github.io/bio.md

 <p>
 Michael McCune is a software developer creating open source infrastructure and applications for cloud platforms.
-He has a passion for problem solving and team building, and a lifelong love of music, food, and culture.
+He has a passion for problem solving and team building, and a lifelong love of music, food, gaming, and culture.
 </p>

 </div>